jonathanbutler7/landscaping/README.md

 2. Get more familiar with writing tests with Mocha, and
 3. Implement best practices with folder structure and clean code.

-## How to clone this:

-1. Clone this repository to your local machine `git clone git@github.com:jonathanbutler7/landscaping-db.git`
-2. `cd` into the cloned repository
-3. Install the node dependencies `npm install`

-## Scripts

-Start the application `npm start`

-Start nodemon for the application `npm run dev`

-Run the tests `npm test`

-See test coverage `npm run coverage`
 ## Folder Structure
 ```
 ├── src